Psychtoolbox-3/psychtoolbox-3.github.com/docs/MinExpEntStair.md

 Note that the staircase does not support a 0 lapse rate in the first
 place as it works with log-probability and we get in trouble if we would
 take the log of a 0 probability.
 Any lapse rate lower than 1e-10 will be
-adjusted to 1e-10 upon calling the 'init' function.
+adjusted to 1e-10 upon calling the init method.

 If the staircase gets stuck at one of the bounds of the probe set, check
 that the sign of the slope space matches the expected sign of the